kubernetes-sigs/cluster-api/docs/book/src/user/troubleshooting.md

 ```
 kubectl get nodes --no-headers -l '!node-role.kubernetes.io/master' -o jsonpath='{range .items[*]}{.metadata.name}{"\n"}' | xargs -I{} kubectl label node {} node-role.kubernetes.io/worker=''
 ```

+## Troubleshooting Windows Node Bootstrapping Errors

+- Check for errors in the bootstrapper you are using, such as `C:\Program Files\Cloudbase Solutions\Cloudbase-Init\log`.
+- Be sure to look at `DEBUG` logs, as you might have a fatal error hidden in these log messages.
+Possible bootstrap errors are:
+  - The windows node is missing some Binaries which you expected to have in the image on boot.
+  - The windows node might be accidentally running powershell or choco commands during bootstrap that aren't installed.

+## Getting the bootstrap data manually to inspect it

+Ultimately, if a VM isnt joining/bootstrapping into the cluster, you'll probably just want to see wether or not it has the bootstrap data.
+This is the most direct way to determine where in the chain of command your bootstrap is failing.

+- If your VM doesnt have the right bootstrap data, its because of a bug in the provider's ability to attach bootstrap data.
+- If your VM does have the right bootstrap data, then theres a bug in the way you are configuring its startup logic, and this is most often the case.

+Irrespective of OS, on any Vsphere VM, for you can confirm the bootstrap information in the `Configuration Parameters` section of your VSphere machine settings, which are available from the `VM Hardware -> Edit Settings -> Advanced -> Configuration Parameters` section, and then read them by copying them and running `base64 --decode` on their contents.

+Other clouds will have similar methodologies for inspecting the user data attached to a VM.

 ## Cluster API with Docker